SS-NES/SS-NES-lesson/episodes/DC-explanation.md

 Figure
 ![Decision Tree Layout](../img/Decision_Tree_graphic.svg)

-The reasoning behind the structure of the decision tree is to allow you to jump out of the process and into filling out the SMP as soon as possible.
+The reasoning behind the structure of the decision tree is to allow you to start filling in the SMP, as soon as all relevant topics for your software are identified.
+You don't need to navigate the entire decision tree unless all topics in the SMP are relevant to you.
 As you might notice from the figure above, the more people are involved in a project, the more complex the SMP is going to be.
 With the same reasoning in mind, the least amount of people need to interact with your software, the least amount of bureaucracy you need to perform on it.
 This results in a shorter and more compact SMP.

 ## Question 1: Is your software going to be publically accessible?